Setting up a strong music writing routine can help your entire songwriting and production flow.

 The same mechanisms that help you structure your overall routine can help structure your music and the things you want to say.
 Mostly it’s about occupying a birdseye view of things, zooming out and taking all the pieces into account.

 Road blocks dissolve

-Knowing that a given routine lets you work continuously on a piece of music can ease the whole process.
+Knowing that a given music writing routine lets you work continuously on a piece of music can ease the whole process.

 If things don’t seem to pan out on a certain day or session, you can relax because you’re aware of the other chances you’ll get.
 All within your fixed writing routine.

 Relaxing within a creative process is often about not laying too much weight on the outcome of a given session.